 Once the cause of the train accident has been determined, it is time to start dealing with insurance companies.
 Often one insurance company will point fingers at another party, which starts a chain reaction of potential defendants and their insurance companies blaming each other for causing the accident.

 If you or someone you love has been injured in a train accident, contact a Wheeling train accidents attorney at Shenderovich, Shenderovich & Fishman.
 We understand train accident law and we know how to successfully deal with insurance companies.
-We will work your case from every angle in order to see that you are fully and fairly compensated for your injuries and damages.
+We will work on your case from every angle in order to see that you are fully and fairly compensated for your injuries and damages.